- LTP - English - Year 6 Power of Reading Texts 2017-2018.pdf

 The topic planner for the term is here so you know what we're doing this term - have a look!

-We do have a minor matter of the Year 6 tests or SATs!
+We did have a minor matter of the Year 6 tests or SATs!

 This is your time to shine, to show everyone exactly how hard you've all worked this year!

-We will have a mock SATs week, beginning on Monday 30th April which allows us to run through what will happen during the 'real' one and to reassure you all that there is absolutely nothing to be worried about!
-This is why it is so important for you to attend school every day.
+We had mock SATs week, beginning on Monday 30th April which allowed us to run through what would happen during the 'real' one and to reassure you all that there was absolutely nothing to be worried about!
+This was why it was so important for you to attend school every day.

-To help prepare you for this you will have daily homework.
-We have always had a homework club in school but we will now run a year 6 club.
+To help prepare you for this you will had daily homework.
+We have always had a homework club in school but we will also ran a year 6 club.